mehedihasanbijoy/Bangla-Handwritten-Character-Recognition/README.md

 | • Keras 2.4.3           | • Keras 2.4.3          |
 | • PIL 7.0.0             | • PIL 8.0.0            |
 | • Numpy 1.19.4          | • Numpy 1.19.4         |

+## Train A Particular Model
+#### Part_1: In Colab
+1. Upload the ModelName.ipynb file in colab.
+2. Upload the Dataset.zip file in LeNet.ipynb's Files section.
+3. Run the notebook.
+4. Two files will be saved after the training completed.
+Download both FileName.h5 and FileName.json files.
+#### Part_2: In PC
+5. Run LoadModel.ipynb and follow the notebook for further work.